 3. In respect of transactions relating to one event or occasion from a person,

-Otherwise than by an account payee cheque or an account payee bank draft or use of electronic clearing system through a bank account:
+Otherwise than by an account payee cheque or an account payee bank draft or use of electronic clearing system through a bank account or through such other electronic mode as may be prescribed:

 Provided that the provisions of this section shall not apply to—